Blog / Beginner's handbook / How to Start a Streetwear Brand in 6 Steps

 Ordering in bulk from a wholesaler is a good option if you have some capital to invest.
 Purchasing wholesale often means you get a lower price because the supplier got a lower price from the manufacturer.

-Let’s say you order one hundred t-shirts with your design on them for $16 each at wholesale price.
+Let’s say you order one hundred t-shirts with your design for $16 each at wholesale price.
 You then sell them for $25 and make $9 per sale.
 But if you order 500 t-shirts, you can get them for $10 and earn $15 per item sold.
 That’s a pretty good margin.

 Products are made on demand when an order comes in, so you can offer as many designs as you like.